 These councils concentrate on maintaining the group-wide framework for one particular type of risk or cluster of activities and monitor the associated risk management process.
-Chaired by the Chief Risk Officer (CRO), the risk councils are composed of representatives from line management and the local Value and Risk Management (VRM).
+The risk councils are composed of representatives from line management and the local Value and Risk Management (VRM).

-These are the Credit Risk Council (CRC), Trading Risk Council (TRC) and Operational Risk Councils (ORCs).
+These are the Credit Risk Councils (CRCs), Trading Risk Council (TRC) and Operational Risk Councils (ORCs).